All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Which Should You Choose?

 The choice between MOTS-c and SS-31 depends primarily on your specific health goals, medical history, and practical considerations around treatment administration.
-MOTS-c represents the optimal choice for individuals seeking metabolic optimization, enhanced exercise performance, and healthy aging support.
+MOTS-c represents the optimal choice for individuals seeking metabolic improvement, enhanced exercise performance, and healthy aging support.
 This peptide particularly benefits patients with insulin resistance, metabolic syndrome, or age-related decline in energy and physical function.

 Ideal MOTS-c candidates include adults over 40 experiencing decreased energy levels, reduced exercise tolerance, or early signs of metabolic dysfunction.
-The peptide's ability to enhance glucose uptake and promote fatty acid oxidation makes it valuable for individuals with prediabetes or those seeking to optimize body composition.
+The peptide's ability to enhance glucose uptake and promote fatty acid oxidation makes it valuable for individuals with prediabetes or those seeking to improve body composition.
 Athletes and fitness enthusiasts often choose MOTS-c for its performance-enhancing properties and recovery benefits.

 SS-31 suits patients with diagnosed mitochondrial disorders, heart failure, or neurological conditions involving mitochondrial dysfunction.
 The peptide's cardioprotective properties make it particularly valuable for individuals with cardiac mitochondrial impairment or those at risk for ischemic heart disease.
 Patients with primary mitochondrial myopathy, certain neurodegenerative diseases, or acute mitochondrial crisis scenarios may benefit most from SS-31's targeted membrane stabilization effects.